dlt-hub/dlt/docs/website/docs/running-in-production/running.md

 ### Failed jobs

-If any job in the package **fails terminally** it will be moved to `failed_jobs` folder and assigned such status.
+If any job in the package **fails terminally**, it will be moved to the `failed_jobs` folder and assigned such status.
-By default, **an exceptions is raised** and on the first failed job, the load package will be aborted with `LoadClientJobFailed` (terminal exception).
+By default, **an exception is raised** and on the first failed job, the load package will be aborted with `LoadClientJobFailed` (terminal exception).
-Such package will be completed but its load id is not added to the `_dlt_loads` table.
+Such a package will be completed but its load id is not added to the `_dlt_loads` table.
 All the jobs that were running in parallel are completed before raising.
 The dlt state, if present, will not be visible to `dlt`.
 Here is an example `config.toml` to disable this behavior: